sakaiproject/sakai/samigo/README.txt

 Get Help: If you have any questions about the installation, please feel free to email navigo-dev@lists.stanford.edu.
 We will be glad to help.

+Additional documentation will be found in the docs subdirectory.